 The National Energy Retail Law commenced in the ACT and Tasmania on 1 July 2012, South Australia on 1 February 2013, New South Wales on 1 July 2013, and Queensland 1 July 2015.
 These laws set out your rights and responsibilities as a gas and electricity customer.

-When you purchase gas and electricity from an energy retailer, you are entering a contract.
-Even if you move into a new property and start using electricity and gas without contacting any retailer, you will automatically have a 'deemed arrangement' with the retailer currently responsible for the energy supply at that property.
-If you are in this situation, you are required to contact a retailer and enter into a new contract as soon as possible.
+When you purchase gas and electricity from an energy retailer you are entering a contract.
+Even if you move into a new property and start using electricity and gas without contacting any retailer you will automatically have a 'deemed arrangement' with the retailer currently responsible for the energy supply to that property.
+If you are in this situation you are required to contact a retailer and enter into a new contract as soon as possible.
 You will be responsible for paying for any energy used at your property.

 Retailers may offer you two types of contracts: